Job plans are designed to bring consistency to how work is performed in Maximo.

 Well-maintained job plans help organizations:

-- Standardize work practices
+- Standardize work practices through work management consistency

 - Improve planning accuracy